Selling an Inherited Apartment: How to Strategically Manage the Tax Burden

 (ex: Photo by

-An older woman is looking at tax documents in her apartment as she considers selling.
+An elderly woman is looking at tax documents in her flat while contemplating the sale.

 on